-Pineapple (Ananas comosus) is one of the healthiest food that can help you lose weight and even prevent cancer.
-You can either eat them fresh, juiced, cooked, or preserved.
-If you want them in your garden, this versatile tropical fruit is actually easy to grow.
+Pineapple (Ananas comosus) is one of the healthiest food that helps you lose weight and prevent cancer.
+You can either eat them fresh, juiced, cooked or preserved.
+If you want them in your garden, this versatile tropical fruit is easy to grow.
 You chop off the top, plant it and leave it on its own.
 A couple of months later, you can harvest this tangy and sweet spiky fruit.

 Is it that easy?
 Yup.
-And if you really want to know how to grow pineapple from top, here's the guide.
+And if you want to know how to grow a pineapple from its top, here's the guide.
 I have included photos as well for better illustration.

 But before we go to that, ask yourself the following questions:

 Which Pineapple Variety You Want to Plant?

 There are several varieties available in the market.
-So decide which variety you want to plant.
-Is it for its sweet juicy fruit or as an ornamental plant?
+Decide which variety you want to plant.
+Is it for the fruit plant or an ornamental plant?
 Ornamental pineapple plants are showy.
-They have small red or pink fruits, attractive but not flavorful.
+They have small red or pink fruits which are attractive but not flavorful.

 How to Tell if a Pineapple is Ripe

-It is ripe if the color is yellow, which forms from the base up.
-Some variety is ripe even if it is green color on the outside.
+It is ripe when the color is yellow, which forms from the base up.
+Some varieties are ripe even if it is green color on the outside.
 So go to the next test; smells it.
 If it smells sweet, then it is ripe.
 It should also be firm but give in slightly to a soft pressing.

 Other things to watch out for are: